City Transportation Sustainability Projects and Programs

 Bike to Work Day

 The City of Lafayette sponsors and supports a breakfast station to assist riders in the statewide Bike to Work Day.
 In addition to breakfast items, the station also includes a bike maintenance tent for those in need.
-Bike to Work Day is a federally funded event, with an impact of taking 25,000 or more vehicles off the road that day and allows local citizens to exercise and help reduce traffic congestion and improve air quality.
+Bike to Work Day is a federally funded event, with an impact of taking 25,000 or more vehicles off the road that day and allows local community members to exercise and help reduce traffic congestion and improve air quality.

 Safe Routes to Schools